The KIT Motion-Language Dataset: Introduction

 \section{Introduction}

 Human motion plays an important role in many fields, including sports, medicine, entertainment, computer graphics, and robotics.
 Today, a wide variety of commercial motion capture systems exist that can be used to record vast amounts of motion data.
-In robotics, observation of human subjects helps to further our understanding of how humans succeed in challenging environments and perform complicated tasks.
+In robotics, observation of human subjects helps to improve understanding of how humans succeed in challenging environments and perform complicated tasks.
 Great research effort has been put into the recording, processing, storage, and transfer of human motion.
 The collected data offers a promising way towards the intuitive programming of robot systems with humanoid embodiments.
-In our opinion, however, observing only the motion of a human teacher is not sufficient.
-Very often, a teacher will include additional or corrective instructions to the student using natural language.
+However, observing only the motion of a human teacher is not sufficient as a teacher very often includes additional or corrective instructions to the student using natural language.
 In other words, a teacher-student interaction and therefore such \emph{programming by demonstration} concept~\cite{DBLP:reference/robo/BillardCDS08} is inherently multi-modal.
 Natural language also offers an intuitive way of describing complex motions and parametrizations thereof.
 Take, for example, the very simple sentence ``A person wipes the table with their right hand 5 times''.
 This single sentence encodes a rather complex motion (``wiping'') and even parametrizes the execution of the motion (``right hand'' and ``5 times'').
 We therefore argue that the combination of motion and natural language plays a crucial role in achieving rich, multi-modal human-robot interactions.